Magic mushrooms have a reputation as a harmless party drug. They’re also known by the name psilocybin mushrooms.

 Even at typical doses, you can see the effects on the body.
-Magic shrooms affect the heart and brain the most.
+Magic mushrooms affect the heart and brain the most.
 This leads to high blood pressure, seizures, and fluid imbalances.

 These effects are more common when you mix shrooms with molly or other party drugs.
 That’s a problem—shrooms often show up at festivals or raves where other psychoactives are being used.